 And finally, accept that the idea that you will never be lonely within a relationship is a utopian fantasy.
 Loneliness is a human emotion that is universally felt at some time or another.
 It makes less sense to us when we experience it even as we’re in a relationship, but imagine how it would take the pressure off your partner if they didn’t have to be responsible 100% of the time for whether or not you felt lonely?

 These aren’t actually so much love “skills,” so much as they are love mindsets.
 They exist at the level of attitude and belief.
 But we can make habits of attitudes and beliefs.
-Embracing them may help make your book of imperfections a little more reader-friendly.
+Embracing them may help make your book of imperfections a little more reader-friendly for your next relationship.